Walk This Way (album)

-Walk This Way is the first and only album released by the White Tie Affair.
+Walk This Way is the debut album released by the White Tie Affair.
 The album contains the singles "Allow Me to Introduce Myself...Mr.
 Right" and "Candle (Sick and Tired)".
 Produced by the collaborative team behind Wired All Wrong (Matt Mahaffey and Jeff Turzo), Walk This Way was recorded at Annetenna Studios in Burbank, California.

 Promotion

 In February and March, the band went on tour with Secondhand Serenade, Making April and Automatic Loveletter.
 In July and August, the band went on tour alongside Innerpartysystem, Kill Hannah and the Medic Droid.
 In October and November, the band went on tour alongside the Higher, Just Surrender and the Morning Of.
 As well as this they served as the opening act for Lady Gaga's The Fame Ball Tour.
 Between late June and late August, the band performed on the Warped Tour.
 The band performed at various Six Flags locations as part of the mtvU VMA Tour.
 They appeared at The Bamboozle festival in May 2009, and performed on the Warped Tour between June and August 2009.